-Kashiwa Library Club supports activities of Kashiwa Library at The University of Tokyo, and also promotes exchange among members, as well as between members and library staff.
-Anyone who has graduated from high school and who agrees with the purpose of the club is eligible for membership.
-Club members may borrow open-stack books, and also receive announcements of special library events.
+Kashiwa Library Club is a group for supporting activities of the Kashiwa Library in The University of Tokyo, and also for promoting exchanges between the members and additionally between the members and the library staff.
+Anyone who agrees with the purpose of the club, is eligible for membership, with the exception of high school students or younger children.
+The club members may borrow open-stack books, and will also receive announcements of library events by mail.